byu-cce270/content/docs/unit1/3_if_goalseek/ifgs_class.md

 ## Instructions

+  1. Navigate to the Concrete Price Estimator sheet
-  1. Solve for the total cubic volume (cell E16)
+  2. Solve for the total cubic volume (cell E16)
-  2. Write an IFS statement in E18 to give the price per cubic foot based on the volume
+  3. Write an IFS statement in E18 to give the price per cubic foot based on the volume
-  3. Solve for the total price (cell E19)
+  4. Solve for the total price (cell E19)
-  4. Try adjusting the lengths of the concrete to see if it changes the price per cubic foot and total price correctly
+  5. Try adjusting the lengths of the concrete to see if it changes the price per cubic foot and total price correctly

 ---
 # Exercise 2 - Brick Making Business